cinimodev/huawei-block-list/README.md

 # huawei-block-list

+## PiHole Update
+This is a fork from [huawei-block-list](https://github.com/deep-bhatt/huawei-block-list) with the blocklist syntax updated to work in PiHole.
+Below is the original notes from the creator on how they captured the blocklist.

 ## What is this?
 It's a block list.
 You can integrate this into your PiHole or local blocking software such as Blokada, AdAway... etc. to block out all the outgoing connections to the said domains.